Skip to main content

 Do I legally need a fire risk assessment for my HMO?

 Yes.
 The Regulatory Reform (Fire Safety) Order 2005 (RRO 2005) requires the responsible person to carry out a 'suitable and sufficient' fire risk assessment for any HMO.
-This applies to all houses in multiple occupation — whether or not they require a licence.
-In addition, most councils require a written fire risk assessment as part of mandatory, additional, and selective HMO licence applications.
+This applies to all houses in multiple occupation, whether or not they require a licence.
+Most councils also require a written fire risk assessment as part of mandatory, additional, and selective HMO licence applications.

 What is BS 9792:2025 and does it apply to my HMO?

 BS 9792:2025 is the British Standard for fire risk assessments in premises other than dwellinghouses.
-It applies to HMOs and sets out what a 'suitable and sufficient' fire risk assessment should cover — including fire hazards, means of escape, structural fire protection, and fire detection systems.
+It applies to HMOs and sets out what a 'suitable and sufficient' fire risk assessment should cover: fire hazards, means of escape, structural fire protection, and fire detection systems.
 FRASafe is built to BS 9792:2025, so your report meets the current legal expectation.

 Will my council accept a FRASafe report for HMO licensing?

-FRASafe produces a written fire risk assessment structured to BS 9792:2025 and the RRO 2005 — the standard most councils reference in their HMO licensing guidance.
+FRASafe produces a written fire risk assessment structured to BS 9792:2025 and the RRO 2005, which is the standard most councils reference in their HMO licensing guidance.
 The report includes all sections councils typically require: property details, occupancy, fire hazards, means of escape, detection and warning systems, structural fire protection, action plan, and assessor declarations.

 How often does an HMO fire risk assessment need to be reviewed?